MoritzTockner/PiDLidar/README.md

 ### Create the PiDLidar Python Package
 In the PiDLidar directory, run the following commands to install the python package:
 ```
+cd PiDLidar
 pip3 install .
 ```

 ### Run the PiDLidar Example
-Navigate to the python folder and execute the gui.py script.
+Navigate to the python folder and execute the [gui.py](python/gui.py) script.
 ```
 cd PiDLidar/python
 python gui.py